 The GRE General Test is a standardized test used to assess graduate school applicants’ knowledge of Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 GRE scores are accepted by thousands of graduate and business programs worldwide.
-The GRE is created, developed and administered by the Educational Testing Service (ETS) to provide graduate schools with common metrics for comparing the applicants’ qualifications and readiness for graduate school level of academic tasks.
+The GRE is created, developed and administered by the Educational Testing Service (ETS) to provide graduate schools with common metrics for comparing the applicants’ qualifications and readiness for graduate school-level academic tasks.

-The GRE (Graduate Record Examination) General Test is a mandatory admissions test of various graduate programs across the globe.
+The GRE (Graduate Record Examination) General Test is a mandatory admissions test for various graduate programs across the globe.
 The General Test is divided into three sections, namely verbal reasoning, quantitative reasoning, and analytical writing.
 The test is created and administered by ETS (Educational Testing Service), and its format is updated periodically.

-The GRE General Test is for individuals who want to pursue the following :
+The GRE General Test is for individuals who want to pursue the following: